 Catherine received her Bachelor’s degree from Tennessee Technology University in Agricultural Engineering Technology.
-She is currently working towards her Masters of Arts in Clinical Mental Health Counseling at Richmont Graduate University.
+She obtained her Masters of Arts in Clinical Mental Health Counseling at Richmont Graduate University.
 She uses an integrative theoretical approach in therapy in order to accommodate her diverse caseload.
 She sees Teens and Adults for a variety of concerns such as, anxiety, depression, communication skills, conflict resolution, and stress management.
 Catherine is currently in training to be certified in the NeuroAffective Relational Model of therapy.
 Outside the counseling room, she enjoys running, trying new restaurants, reading, and connecting with friends.

 Catherine is under the supervision of Adam Glendye, LPC, CPCS.